Get (almost) all the answers to your Year On questions below.

 Notifying your college or university is fairly simple, but the process does change depending on which institution you choose to attend.
 Once admitted, you can contact admissions to let them know you wish to defer your admissions.
 They will want to know what you are doing before you rejoin them later in the year.
 Email us at firstname.lastname@example.org to get a copy of our Deferral Guide.
 We are always happy to provide a letter of recommendation at your institution’s request.

-Once you've been admitted and complete your program deposit, you'll have a call with our program team to select your Explore location.
-Locations have a limited number of spots available and you'll have a higher chance of getting your preferred location if you complete your application and deposit early.
+Once you've been confirmed and have submitted your tuition deposit, you'll have a call with our program team to select your Explore location.
+Locations have a limited number of spots available and you'll have a higher chance of getting your preferred location if you complete your registration and deposit early.

 Year On strives to give each fellow their first preference of Explore location.
 Explore location availability for each program and cohort are dependent on several factors:

-To provide the best experience for our fellows, we will only run an Explore location if at least 5 fellows select it.
-During the admissions process, we will collect fellows’ Explore location preferences and goals so that if your top choice is unavailable, we can help guide you to another location that will be a good fit and experience for you.
+To provide the best experience for our fellows, we will only run an Explore location if at least five fellows select it.
+During the registration and confirmation process, we will collect fellows’ Explore location preferences and goals so that if your top choice is unavailable, we can help guide you to another location that will be a good fit and experience for you.

-During Explore, you will volunteer with a local organization for 4-6 hours a day during the week doing work such as teaching English, caring for orphans, building houses, teaching sports or arts, or working in a medical clinic.
+During Explore, you will volunteer with a service-focused organization for 4-6 hours a day during the week.
 You will live in a volunteer house with other volunteers.
 Throughout the week, you'll connect with your coach via video chat to discuss your weekly reflections.

 There will most likely be several other Year On fellows at your Explore location.
 While you might be volunteering at different locations, you'll live in the same volunteer house.
 You may also be living with other volunteers from around the world.
 You'll be in contact with your Community Coordinator and volunteer staff for support and meals throughout your stay.